-The St. Paul Police Department, the supervising release agent, and the Minnesota Department of Corrections may NOT direct where the offender does or does not reside, nor can these agencies direct where he/she works or goes to school.
-The risk level of this offender has been determined based largely on his/her potential to re-offend based on his/her previous criminal behavior.
+The St. Paul Police Department may not direct where the offender does or does not reside, nor can this agency direct where he/she works or goes to school.
+The risk level of this offender has been determined largely on his/her potential to re-offend based on his/her previous behavior.